rbec/malbec/README.md

 # Malbec
-Data Flow Programming in .NET
+Data Flow Programming in C# .NET

 Malbec is a functional reactive data flow programming library.
 The output of a program is modelled as the value of a pure function (or functions).